habitat-sh/habitat/www/source/docs/reference/habitat-cli.html.md

     <ORIGIN>    The origin name

 <h2 id="hab-origin-key-import" class="anchor">hab origin key download</h2>
-Reads a stdin stream containing a public or secret origin key contents and writes the key to disk
+Reads a stdin stream containing a public or secret origin key contents and writes the key to disk.

 **USAGE**